 1-800-639-5290 or 603-224-3333

-We only respond to phone messages about foreclosure, from hearing impaired people calling via Relay or TTY, and to requests for brochures.
+603 Legal Aid only responds to phone messages about foreclosure, from hearing impaired people calling via Relay or TTY, and to requests for brochures.
 If you leave a message in Spanish, we will call you back.

 - We may set up a phone appointment to give you free legal advice over the phone.
 Our lawyers and advocates prepare you to represent yourself.
 We do not go to court with you.